LeviButcher/tictactoe/README.md

 **this project is completed**

 ## Functions
-* Play a game of tictactoe against another person
+* Play a game of tictactoe against another person (Not over the network, same phone)
 * reset button for game

 # Learned